So what are the signs of dental implant failure that you should be watching out for, and what do they mean?

-The 3 common signs of dental implant failure include:
+The three common signs of dental implant failure include:

 - Feeling discomfort or pain.
-Pain can be a potential sign that something is amiss, but it can also be part of the healing process, at least for a short while after the implant has been placed.
-It is slightly different if you had the implant placed a while ago without any immediate problems, and the pain is something that has recently developed.
+Pain can be a potential sign that something is amiss, but it can also be part of the healing process.

-- Feeling as if the implant is becoming loose in the jaw, or actually being able to wobble it.
+- The implant is loose.
+Feeling as if the implant is becoming loose in the jaw, or being able to wobble it.

 Taking Action Sooner Rather than Later

-It is sometimes necessary to remove the implant completely, especially if it has become loose.
-This best done sooner rather than later to minimize damage to the jawbone, and it may be possible to replace the dental implant at a later date once the implant site has healed.
-Sometimes it may be necessary to have a bone graft if infection has led to significant bone loss.
+It is sometimes necessary to remove the implant, especially if it has become loose.
+Sometimes it may be required to have a bone graft if the infection has led to significant bone loss.
 Occasionally it may be possible to try to shore up a failing implant with additional bone grafts

-Dental implant failure signs can occur soon after implant surgery, or they can occur in implants that have seemed fine for years but which have been gradually failing over time.
+Dental implant failure signs can occur soon after implant surgery.
+They also can occur years after the surgery.
 It is always best to seek help at the first sign anything may be wrong, regardless of how long it has been since the implant surgery.